rtruit1/splits-happen/README.txt

 TODO::

-- Need to finish the final frame, to make sure it can handle 3 balls instead of two.
+- The values can be entered for the final frame, but it doesn't compute properly.
+I have a feeling that is has something to do with the scorecard testing, but i didn't have enough time to finish troubleshooting
 - Might want to be able to handle multiple bowlers per lane